chescales/infantium-sdk-docs/source/getting_started/game_walkthrough.rst

 Singleton Pattern
 ---------------------------

-Infantium_SDK has been created using a Singleton pattern, so the only way to get an instance of the class is by calling the function: `getInfantium_SDK(Context context)`_.
+InfantiumSDK has been created using a Singleton pattern, so the only way to get an instance of the class is by calling the function: `getInfantiumSDK(Context context)`_.
 The SDK requires the *Context* of the Android Activity.

 .. code-block:: java